jasoncascio/deloitte_datafabric_connect/links.md

-Generally speaking, when bringing any Vertex AI capabilities to BQ, you will need to create a resource connection Resource connections will have their own service account Grant that service account access to vertex products
+When bringing any Vertex AI capabilities to BQ, you will need to create a resource connection Resource connections will have their own service account Grant that service account access to vertex products